fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier/index.rst

 But it only does that when it detects your project is running inside Render, otherwise it does nothing to your settings.

 You can further customize this if you have other settings that should have different values when running in Render.com.
-Just remember to never put secret stuff in there, because this will be commited to your repo.
+Just remember to never put secret stuff in there, because this will be committed to your repo.
 If you need to read any secret keys or values, you can use ``os.environ.get('MY_SECRET_THING_XYZ')`` and then define the value for that environment variable in the Render dashboard.

 4. Commit everything